How and what to write

 Dispensing a different epinephrine auto-injector than what patients are prescribed and trained on could lead to patient confusion.1 Learn about other important considerations when dispensing epinephrine auto-injectors.

 Find important information for school nurses, including details about the EpiPen4Schools® program, ordering free EpiPen® Trainers, creating a 504 Plan and a link to a step-by-step video to help train school staff.

-Learn what patients experiencing anaphylaxis are instructed to do after using their EpiPen® Auto-Injector, and how ED physicians may play a role.
+Learn what patients experiencing anaphylaxis are instructed to do after using their EpiPen® (epinephrine injection, USP) Auto-Injector or its authorized generic and how ED physicians may play a role.

 Because the evaluation and diagnosis of anaphylaxis, as well as its long-term management, can be complex, patients with a history of anaphylaxis should be considered for referral to an allergy-immunology specialist.2-4 Such specialists can take a detailed allergy history, coordinate appropriate testing, assess the risks and benefits of therapeutic options and advise the patient on avoidance approaches.3

 - Ram FSF, Hoare K, Arroll B, Hoare S. Epinephrine self-administration in anaphylactic emergencies: comparison of commonly available auto-injectors.
 J Asthma Allergy Educ.
 2012;3(4):178-181.

 - Boyce JA, Assa’ad A, Burks AW, et al. Guidelines for the diagnosis and management of food allergy in the United States: report of the NIAID-sponsored expert panel.
 J Allergy Clin Immunol.
 2010;126(6)(suppl):S1-S58.